crimsonwoods/ConstraintLayout_203_bug_about_dimentionRatio/README.md

 Sample project to verify reproducibility about a bug of ConstraintLayout 2.0.3
 ===

+# Issue Tracker
+This issue is traking on https://issuetracker.google.com/issues/172048754

 # Summary
 ConstraintLayout 2.0.3 has a bug about `app:layout_constraintDimensionRatio`.
 Child view of ConstraintLayout might be empty size in some case.